HrishikeshNair/HrishikeshNair.github.io/Contact.md

 <h1>Reach out!</h1>
 <p class="subheading">Always down to talk!
 If you resonate with any of my passions or have any thoughts about my content, feel free to reach out using any of the below :)</p>
+<p class="subheading">Dont forget to leave your contact info if you're contacting me through the form and would like me to get back to you!</p>

 <div class="contact-wrapper">